coburnicus/eleventy-base-blog/publications/50-state-analysis-of-transfer-of-rights-rules-and-policies.md

 feature_image: ''

 ---
+# Transfer of Parental Rights: The Impact of Section 615(M) of the Individuals with Disabilities Education Act

-This article can be accessed by clicking on this link: [https://drexel.edu/law/lawreview/issues/Archives/v13-4/smith_stein/](https://drexel.edu/law/lawreview/issues/Archives/v13-4/smith_stein/ "https://drexel.edu/law/lawreview/issues/Archives/v13-4/smith_stein/")
+A PDF of this article can be accessed by clicking on this link: [https://drexel.edu/law/lawreview/issues/Archives/v13-4/smith_stein/](https://drexel.edu/law/lawreview/issues/Archives/v13-4/smith_stein/ "https://drexel.edu/law/lawreview/issues/Archives/v13-4/smith_stein/")